davydehaas98/media-server/README.md

 # Dockerized Plex Media Server on Linux

-## Install Docker Community Edition (Docker CE) on Ubuntu
-Because the Ubuntu repository does not always has the latest version that is available, you can add the latest Docker repository yourself to always be up to date.

-Prepare the System to add the Docker repository:

-`sudo apt-get install apt-transport-https ca-certificates curl software-properties-common`

-Docker repository's GDPG key for verification of the repository:

-`curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -`

-Add the Docker repository:

-`sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"`

-Refresh the Ubuntu packages list:

-`sudo apt-get update`

-Install Docker Community Edition:

-`sudo apt-get install docker-ce -y`

-You can check the installed version using the following command:

-`docker --version`

-You can test your docker setup by using the following command:

-`sudo docker run hello-world`

-This command will download and run a test container.
-## Install Docker Compose on Ubuntu
-Install the latest release of Docker Compose that is available using the curl command on GitHub [here](https://github.com/docker/compose/releases).

-You can check the installed version using the following command:

-`docker-compose --version`

 ## Create Linux User for Docker usage
 You need to create a seperate user and add it to the `docker` group, because some containers will not run secure and properly when using the root user.
 You can create a new non-root user by using the command seen below.
 Change `<name>` to whatever you want.
 I personally named the user that will own everything related to Docker just `docker`.